 What events have influenced Generation Z during their upbringing?

-The internet and digitalisation have been influential, as has a sharp increase in consumption opportunities, cheap travel, internationalisation and, more recently, populism, polarisation, political unrest and the climate debate.
+The internet and digitalization have been influential, as has a sharp increase in consumption opportunities, cheap travel, internationalization and, more recently, populism, polarization, political unrest and the climate debate.

 What are the most common preconceptions about Generation Z?
 Are there any that are right?